-[Editor’s note: This story was previously published in July 2018.
-It has since been updated and republished.
-While the author’s opinions may have changed, we still believe in the potential of the following stock picks.]
+[Editor’s note: This story was previously published in January 2019.
+It has since been updated and republished.]

 It’s an unprecedented undertaking that will highlight the decarbonization of Japan, providing a view into a future fully powered without fossil fuels.